alexakulin/AXL-SKILL/README.md

 ### set_net_color - set the net color by pick

-You can change the color of the net, one by one, selecting the color by pick in the dialog box, then selecting the net trace (cline).
+You can change the color of the net, one by one, selecting the color by pick in the dialog box, then selecting the net trace (cline), pins or shapes.
+You can use the temp group and then the window to select multiple objects.
-This is useful if you want to separate the nets using colors.
+This is useful if you want to separate the nets visually using different colors.
-The command is interactive so you can use it while routing.

 *Advantage:* you can quickly and easily set the net color just by pick with a compact dialog box with wide color selection.

-*Recommendation:* Check-off the Capture setting:

-*Options - Preferences - More preferences - Design and Libraries - Enable Global Net ITC*

-to avoid the opening of multiple Capture pages during the net selection in PCB.
+Please notice that the cross-probe with Capture doesn't create any problems when you select the "global" nets.
+When you use the standard net color function of Allegro, the Capture will open all pages containing the selected "global" net.